 |

-Outer Symlink are handled by Smart Copy depending on the
+Outer Symlinks are handled by Smart Copy depending on the

 |